Welcome to our school

 Our Star of the Week certificates, which are issued to one child in each class every week, are closely linked to our Whole School Charter which is divided into 4 sections; Respect, Staying Safe, Learning and Play.
 Children who have clearly shown good examples of behaviour that reflects one of these 4 strands are rewarded by being made Star of the Week in the year group assemblies.
 Their certificate is displayed in the hall and they receive a golden star badge.

-Well done to everyone in Y4S/S and Y6CP - 100% attendance this week
+Well done to everyone in Y3EC, Y3AR, Y5R/J and Y6CP - 100% attendance for you all this week.